ircv3/ircv3-specifications/extensions/utf8-only.md

 Client: PRIVMSG #ircv3 :<non-utf-8 message>
 Server: WARN PRIVMSG INVALID_UTF8 :Your message was not correctly encoded as UTF-8 and had to be modified
 ```

+## Implementation considerations
+Implementations MUST ensure that if they truncate messages to meet a length limit, they do not do so in the middle of a UTF-8 codepoint.